What Is Predictive Maintenance?

 There’s no industry that stands to benefit more from predictive maintenance than the manufacturing industry.
 According to the McKinsey Global Institute, the global manufacturing industry could save up to $630 billion by 2025, by using predictive maintenance.
 This is not pocket change.
 Manufacturers can use predictive maintenance to manage plant floor equipment, boost operations, and improve workplace safety.
 The move to wireless sensors will only make it easier to implement predictive maintenance.

 Predictive Maintenance in the Automotive Industry

 The shift to electric cars is picking up.
-And automakers are now equipping electric cars with sensors that can collect data and relay information on performance back to dealerships.
+And automakers are now equipping electric cars with sensors to collect data and relay information on performance back to dealerships.
 Car dealerships can also get in touch with drivers and ask them to act on given alerts.
-Besides that, fleet managers are using the information to plan maintenance services.
+Fleet managers are using the information to plan maintenance service.

 Predictive Maintenance in Aviation

 The aviation industry is often credited with pioneering predictive maintenance.
-C.H.
-Waddington recommended a simple process that was more relevant to the actual condition of airplane equipment than to inspections.
-Now the industry uses predictive maintenance to not only reduce maintenance-related flight delays and cancellations but also to improve aircraft health.
+The industry uses predictive maintenance to not only reduce maintenance-related flight delays and cancellations but also to improve aircraft health.
 Obviously, such maintenance helps to prevent devastating accidents.

 Predictive Maintenance in Oil and Gas

 Ever since the 2010 Deepwater Horizon oil spill disaster, the oil and gas industry has taken a more proactive approach to safety.
 Perhaps no industry needs PdM more than this one because of the high level of risk and exposure.
 Anticipating failure and taking care of it not only helps prevent disastrous accidents but also optimizes machinery and saves costs.
 Royal Dutch Shell, BP, and ExxonMobil are the more notable oil companies using predictive maintenance.